openfoodfacts/openfoodfacts-dart/README.md

 ### addProductImage(user, image)
 Add an product image of the front, the ingredients or the nutrition, using the specified *Open Food Facts* user credentials.

+### searchProducts(parameterList, language)
+Search for all products matching to the given parameters.
+Optional: use a language specific host.

 ## Development